roey-angel/BIBEMME/README.md

 angel[AT]mpi-marburg.mpg.de

 THIS PROGRAM COMES AS IS WITH ABSOLUTELY NO WARRANTY.
-This software is distributed under the terms of the GNU General Public License Version 3.
+This software is distributed under the terms of the [The LaTeX Project Public License].

-This project was inspired by Timothée Poisot's [ecobiblatex](http://bit.ly/10TlcHw) and I used his geb.bbx as a template.
+This project was inspired by Timothée Poisot's [ecobiblatex] and I used his geb.bbx as a template.

 ### Usage: ###
 Please refer to .bbx file of each individual style for specific usage instructions.